-Sandra “Sunny“ Kluge, hailed by Travis Knights as “one of the finest tap dancers of her generation”, is a tap percussionist, writer, and visual artist born in Germany and based in Brooklyn.
+Sandra “Sunny“ Kluge, hailed by Travis Knights as “one of the finest tap dancers of her generation”, is a tap musician, writer, and visual artist born in Germany and based in Brooklyn.

 She has performed in Thomas Marek's show NOLA, at the Tap Ahead Festival at tanzhaus nrw (Düsseldorf), and at various venues around NYC, including Symphony Space, LPAC, and Judson Church.

-Her current main project is Neosole, which explores tap as a music instrument, as a full member of the rhythm section, not just soloing as a gimmick on top of the music, but being fully integrated, comping and providing a foundation for the musical context.
+Her current main project is Neosole, which explores tap as a full member of the rhythm section, not just soloing as a gimmick on top of the music, but being fully integrated, comping and providing a foundation for the musical context.

-She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club, and Spoke The Hub, and to be a tap dancer in residence at Thomas Marek's Studio Footprints.
+She has been invited to teach at renowned facilities such as tanzhaus nrw, tap club, and Spoke The Hub, and to be a teaching artist in residence at Thomas Marek's Studio Footprints.

-Her tap dance concept video Extend:Beyond - Regarding Art has received critical acclaim and is the winner of ArtKompetes’ International Short Film Competition.
-She has been awarded a Music Omi Fellowship.
+Her concept video Extend:Beyond - Regarding Art has received critical acclaim and is the winner of ArtKompetes’ International Short Film Competition.
+She has recently been awarded a Music Omi Fellowship.